 There’s often an ice cream truck parked on Kent Ave just a few blocks up from Oddfellows in Williamsburg, so you’ll have to make the choice: $1.50 chocolate-vanilla twist or $5 coconut-lemon zest twist?
 When you’re more in the mood for the latter, know that most of Oddfellows’ daily-rotating soft serve flavors are worth the (much) higher price point.

-This is the newest location of Oddfellows, and it’s about as pleasant as an ice cream place on an extremely busy block of Houston could be.
+This location of Oddfellows is about as pleasant as an ice cream place on an extremely busy block of Houston could be.
 This is their coffee-and-ice cream spot, so you could come here for a fancy affogato, or their daily-changing soft serve.
 The texture is basically perfect.

-Patisserie Chanson is a French bakery in Flatiron with a few rotating flavors of very good, very fancy soft serve - like a strawberry one topped with basil, rhubarb, and sweet pieces of bread.
-There’s no signage or advertisement that they have soft serve, so you just have to ask.
+Patisserie Chanson is a French bakery in Flatiron with a few rotating flavors of very good, very fancy soft serve - like black sesame, pistachio, and a strawberry one topped with basil, rhubarb, and sweet pieces of bread.
+There isn’t much signage or advertisement that they have soft serve, so you just have to ask.

 If you don’t enjoy soft serve, then we’re not sure why you’re reading this guide, and if you don’t enjoy soft serve at the beach, then you need to do some soul-searching.
 Our go-to spot in Coney Island is right on the boardwalk at Paul’s Daughter.
 Get chocolate and vanilla swirl in a cone and wash off in the water after a quarter of it melts all over your hands.